Peace For All

 By Christine Mrak

 WSI was joined by several ally organizations.
 Vashon Indivisible brought drum rhythms and sported the flag “Taking Action For Democracy”.
 Southend Indivisible carried a large banner spelling Peace in multiple languages.
-Evergreen Resistance manned a tent and handed out water and pastries.
+Evergreen Resistance provided first aid/medic support for the event.

 In addition to spontaneous call and response chants, a festive air was supported by several organizations.
 Uke Uprising serenaded the assemblage accompanied by ukuleles.
 LaRiviera Maya Food Truck supplied Guatemalan themed food options.
-Dressed as clowns, the Resistance Band played kazoos.
+Seattle Clown Trouble Resistance Band played kazoos.
 Rise Up Productions provided an array of relevant songs with protest lyrics such as Marley’s: “Get Up.
 Stand Up.
 Stand up for your rights.”
 And “Captain America” led the group in a lyrically revised and relevant rendition of Queen’s “We Will Rock You.”

 Speakers amplified the theme of community.